stalyn314/Thin_Section/README.md

 ## 📖 How to Cite This Work

 Paucar, S., Mejia-Escobar, C., & Collaguazo, V. (2025). *Automatic description of rock thin sections: A web application*.
-Artificial Intelligence in Geosciences, 100118. https://doi.org/10.1016/j.aiig.2025.100118
+Artificial Intelligence in Geosciences. https://doi.org/10.1016/j.aiig.2025.100118

 ###  BibTeX